Tiny-Turo/The-Shooting-Game/documents/RFC.md

 ### Gun Class

 Since each gun may vary, the gun class will be made up of many parts.
-Each part will change the guns stats, such as `fireRate`, `recoil`,and `mobility`.
+Each part will change the guns stats, such as `fireRate`, `accuracy`,and `mobility`.
 Each gun will also have a type of bullet it uses.

-The gun also must be split in a set amount of parts, such as `barrel`, `receiver` and `magazine` so that it is easy to make parts and everything is modulable
+The gun also must be split in a set amount of parts, such as `body`, `action` and `magazine` so that it is easy to make parts and everything is modulable

 ### Gun Parts